Disproving (Positive) Almost-Sure Termination of Probabilistic Term Rewriting via Random Walks: Introduction

 Term rewriting \cite{baader_nipkow_1999} is a fundamental concept to transform and evaluate expressions, and techniques to analyze termination of term rewrite systems (TRSs) are used for termination analysis of programs in many languages.
 Term rewriting was adapted to the probabilistic setting in \cite{BournezRTA02,bournez2005proving,avanzini2020probabilistic}.
 While techniques to automatically prove $\AST$ and $\PAST$ of probabilistic TRSs (PTRSs) were developed in \cite{avanzini2020probabilistic,kassinggiesl2023iAST,FoSSaCS2024,kassing2025DependencyPairsExpecteda,kassing2026AnnotatedDependencyPaira}, up to now there were no approaches for non-termination of PTRSs.
 In this paper, we develop the first techniques to automatically disprove $\AST$ and $\PAST$ of PTRSs.

-\textbf{Contribution.} We introduce a general approach to disprove termination of PTRSs by embedding non-terminating random walks into rewrite sequences of PTRSs (\Cref{theorem:lower_bounds_by_embeddings}).
-First, we embed random walks via \emph{occurrences} of \emph{loops} (\Cref{theorem:embedding}, \ref{theorem:embedding_two}, and \ref{theorem:embedding_three}), which were previously used to disprove termination of TRSs, see, e.g., \cite{Frocos05}.
+\textbf{Contribution.} We introduce a general approach to disprove termination of PTRSs by embedding \paper{ [3]} non-terminating random walks into rewrite sequences of PTRSs (\Cref{theorem:lower_bounds_by_embeddings}).
+First, we embed random walks via \emph{occurrences} of \emph{loops} (\Cref{theorem:embedding}, \ref{theorem:embedding_two}, and \ref{theorem:embedding_three}), which were previously used to disprove termination of TRSs, see, e.g., [3] \cite{Frocos05}.
 Second, we embed random walks via looping \emph{pattern terms} (\Cref{theorem:embedding-pattern}), which were previously used to prove non-looping non-termination of TRSs \cite{emmes2012ProvingNonloopingNontermination}.
 While the original techniques were \emph{qualitative} (\emph{find the existence of a loop}), the probabilistic setting requires \emph{quantitative} analyses (\emph{find the number of possible loops}).
 We develop a dynamic programming algorithm (\Cref{alg:maxNOO}) to solve the counting problems that arise in this setting, e.g., to determine how many instantiations of a term $t$ occur in a term $s$ at orthogonal positions.
-We implemented all our techniques in the tool \textsf{AProVE} and perform an experimental evaluation to demonstrate their applicability.
+We implemented our techniques in the tool \textsf{AProVE} and demonstrate their applicability by an experimental evaluation.